A new technique for preserving functional body tissues, even after they die, could help make more organs available for transplant.

 It is still unknown whether the pig organs revived by the Yale researchers would begin to function normally on their own if transplanted into another recipient.
 The next step should be to transplant the organs into other pigs to see how well they work compared to organs preserved in the conventional way.

 In their study, the authors speculate that the system may also lead to new treatments for people who have suffered a heart attack if it is able to restore normal heart function in a living patient.
-The idea is still far from human , but if it is possible, experts say, it raises some interesting ethical choices.
+The idea is still a long way from human testing, but if possible, experts say, it raises some interesting ethical options.